bluelegacy12/Portfolio/Uno in Unity/README.md

 UPDATE: The game supports up to four players!
 But you have to crowd around the keyboard.

-NOTE: This game is not in 3D it just uses a 3D core cause that's what I was following along with in my research to getting started in Unity.
+NOTE: This game is not in 3D it just uses a 3D core - I played around a lot with my first Unity project.